 LPS is also a potent activator of monocytes and macrophages which are also seen in various immune thyroid disorders.
 The anti-LPS activity of Lion’s mane mushrooms may therefore have a promising role in the prevention and treatment of such conditions.

-If you are interested in trying Lion’s Mane supplements, check out our recommendations of the best quality Lion’s Mane supplements.
+If you are interested in trying Lion’s Mane supplements in the US, check out our recommendations of the best quality Lion’s Mane supplements.